lboue/addons-development/chip_tool/DOCS.md

 Other commissioning methods are available for different network configurations, including Wi-Fi, Thread, and commissioning through a proxy.

-For detailed commissioning instructions, see the Matter [Working with the CHIP Tool][chip_tool_guide] documentation.
+For detailed commissioning instructions, see the Matter [Working with the CHIP Tool](https://project-chip.github.io/connectedhomeip-doc/development_controllers/chip-tool/chip_tool_guide.html) documentation.

 ### Controlling a Matter device